Dorcoh4/todos/README.md

    - Notification Microservice: `cd notification-microservice && npm start` (Port: 4000)

 Ensure MongoDB is running locally or update the connection strings accordingly.

----

-Note: Additional enhancements and considerations may be required based on specific requirements and use cases.
-Input validation and error handling should be implemented in a production-ready application to ensure data correctness, prevent security vulnerabilities, and handle errors or exceptions that may occur during data processing.